-If you’re not sure if you can commit to the sometimes complicated, yet rewarding life of a cat, you can still make a difference in a feline life by fostering at-risk cats at some shelters or donating to the Jason Debus Heigl Foundation.
+If you’re not sure if you can commit to the sometimes complicated, yet rewarding life of a cat, you can still make a difference in a feline life by fostering at-risk cats at some shelters.
 Many shelters will let you choose how long you will be hosting your foster cat or cats and give you the basic tools you’ll need to properly care for them.
 Ideally, foster families eventually adopt foster cats or keep them until a forever home is found.

 Prepare for curiosity